 Miter Saw Types

-- The first type of miter saw is that of the compound miter saw.
+- The first type of miter saw is the compound miter saw.
 Along with moving left and right, the compound miter saw also has the ability to tilt in one single direction.
-This allows for the saw to create beveled cuts in your woodwork, and moving it from both of the available axis at once single time will allow you to get that compound miter cut from which this type of saw gets its name from.
-These compound cuts prove to be the most useful when you find yourself working with any type of project that requires you to make angled cuts in two different planes.
+This allows for the saw to create beveled cuts in your woodwork, and moving it from both of the available axes at the same time allows you to get a compound cut.
+These compound cuts prove to be the most useful when working with any type of project that requires angled cuts in two different planes.
 Not every project will require this sort of mobility, but when you encounter one that does, you’ll be glad that you’ve got a compound miter saw at your side.

-- Along with the compound miter saw, the dual compound miter saw is also quite popular with woodworkers.
+- The dual compound miter saw is also quite popular with woodworkers.
 Dual compound saws function quite similar to their single compound brethren, dual compound miter saws have the ability to tilt both left and right – unlike the singular direction restriction found with traditional compound miter saws.

 - And, finally, there’s the sliding compound miter saw.
-The sliding compound miter saw has all of the great features that you’d find with a normal miter saw, but also include something that’s called a radial arm saw.
-This radial arm saw allows you to move the blade not just left and right, but in a forward and backwards motion as well!
-Folks that opt for the sliding compound miter saw are often those who want to maximize the distance that they’re able to reach with each and every cut.
-The sliding compound miter saw is able to get the longest cut length of the three, making it a great choice for woodworkers who place a large priority on this area.
+The sliding compound miter saw has all of the great features that you’d find with a normal miter saw, but also include a radial arm saw.
+This radial arm saw allows you to move the blade not just left and right, but in a forward and backward motion as well!
+Folks that opt for the sliding compound miter saw are often those wanting to maximize the distance that they’re able to reach with each and every cut.
+The sliding compound miter saw is able to get the longest cut length of the three, making it a great choice for woodworkers who place a priority on this feature.